RelevantResearch/penelopeanthias/_pages/updates.md

 page_cover:
 ---

-Welcome to the Updates section!
-Here, you'll find the latest news, events, and announcements related to Dr. Penelope Anthias' work, including new publications, upcoming conferences, and other important updates.
-Be sure to check back regularly for the most recent information.
+Welcome to the home for the latest news, events, and announcements about Dr. Penelope Anthias' work, including new publications, upcoming conferences, and other important updates.

----

 ## Upcoming